 Those events, attended by thousands of West Michigan residents, also racked up debt Bliss had with the city.
-He still owes more than $11,000 dollars according to the Grand Rapids city treasure.
+He still owes more than $11,000 according to the Grand Rapids city treasurer.

 Recently, Rob Bliss applied for a permit to enter something in ArtPrize.
 However, the city would not approve it.

-“I relayed to him that we could not issue a permit until he began making payments on his debt,” Sundstrom told 24 Hour News 8.
+“I relayed to him that we could not issue a permit until he began making payments on his debt,” City Manager Greg Sundstrom told 24 Hour News 8.

 Bliss wasn’t the only event organizer that owes the city big bucks.